petems/minikube-apm-nginx-sandbox/README.md

 The automated deployment script will:
 - Check prerequisites (minikube, kubectl, helm, docker)
 - Start minikube (if not running)
-- Build and load Docker images with latest enhancements
+- Build and load Docker images for both Golang and Node.js APIs
 - Deploy Datadog Agent via Helm with proper configuration
 - Deploy all applications with health check endpoints
 - Set up port forwarding for immediate testing